Kantian ethics A*/A summary notes

 Find the full revision page here.

-Kantian ethics AO1
+AO1: Kantian ethics

 • One concern of intellectuals like Kant during the European enlightenment period was the problem of religious conflict.